Who Can File a Talcum Powder Cancer Lawsuit?

 Who Can File a Talcum Powder Cancer Lawsuit

-As the news of the landmark baby powder cancer lawsuit wins hit the national new in early 2016, many more women around the country became aware that their diagnosis of ovarian cancer could possibly be linked to their use of Johnson's Baby Powder, Shower to Shower and other talcum body freshening products.
+As the news of the landmark baby powder cancer lawsuit wins hit the national news in early 2016, many more women around the country became aware that their diagnosis of ovarian cancer could possibly be linked to their use of Johnson's Baby Powder.
+Over the past decade, tens of thousands of women have joined rank, calling for justice and accountability for the pharmaceutical giant.
+Along the way, countless women have lost their lives as a result of talcum powder cancer.

-Research has linked talcum powder to ovarian cancer since the 1970s, yet the American public is just learning of the risk.
-If you or a loved one have been diagnosed with ovarian cancer and have a history of using baby powder for perineal dusting, you should consult with an attorney to see if you are eligible to file a claim.
+If you or a loved one have been diagnosed with ovarian cancer or or another gynecologic cancer, underwent a hysterectomy and oophorectomy, and have a history of using Johnson's talcum powder--or you are the loved one of such a person--you should consult with an attorney to see if you are eligible to file a claim.

 Each case is different and we do recommend having a personal consultation.
 To that end, our baby powder attorneys offer free, no-obligation case reviews to anyone who believe they may have grounds to file a lawsuit.